 Monthly Home Inspections

-- Inspect or change HVAC filters.
+- Inspect your HVAC filters.
 Experts will recommend changing filters each month, but that’s not always the case.
 For families with pets or allergies, however, change as often as you feel necessary.

 - Clean the kitchen disposal and range hood.
 There are countless ways to clean a disposal, but vinegar ice cubes may be the easiest and best method.
 For the hood, use an auto parts de-greaser with hot water.